The Most Insane Pest Control Ideas

 Neem oil has long been a favorite for those looking for a natural pesticide.
 The oil keeps many harmful bugs away from plants as it is made from a leaf that is extremely bitter.
 Here are 11 natural bug repellents worth trying.

 Tired of the rabbits in your garden?
 Plant some marigolds.
 Rabbits can’t stand the strong, bitter taste and will leave your vegetable plants alone.
-Here’s how to safely detour animals from stealing from your garden.
+You can also use these tips to get rid of rabbits.

 If you have fruit trees or bushes in your yard, pick up fruit as soon as it falls.
 Critters such as mice and squirrels love making stockpiles of the fruit and will stick around if there is a consistent food source.
 Keep mice away from your home with these DIY tips.